Minoan Art & Culture

 Paradoxically, despite the machismo, Cretan society is essentially matriarchal.
 Men love to give the impression that they rule the roost and take a front seat in public life, but it’s often the women who run the show, both at home and in family businesses.

 In villages, men and women still tend to occupy different spheres.
-When not tending livestock or olive trees, Cretan men can usually be found in a kafeneio (coffee house) playing tavli (Greek backgammon), gossiping and drinking coffee or raki.
-Although exceptions are made for foreign women, the kafeneio is a stronghold of male chauvinism and is generally off limits to Cretan women.
+When not tending livestock or olive trees, Cretan men can usually be found in a kafeneio (coffee house), playing tavli (Greek backgammon), gossiping and drinking coffee or raki.
+Although exceptions are made for foreign women, the kafeneio is a stronghold of male chauvinism and generally off limits to Cretan women.

 Nature & Wildlife

-While Crete is known for its large population of sheep and goats, the island is also home to some endemic fauna, including hares, rabbits and weasels and its own subspecies of badger.
+While Crete is known for its large population of sheep and goats, the island is also home to some endemic fauna, including hares, rabbits, weasels and its own subspecies of badger.
 You are unlikely to catch sight of the big-eared Cretan spiny mouse, but you never know.
 The island also has a large population of bats, insects, snails and invertebrates.
 Other local species include the tiny Cretan tree frog and the Cretan marsh frog.

 The southern coastline, with its steep underwater cliffs, is home to the Mediterranean Sea’s most significant population of sperm whales, who gather, feed and possibly mate in the area year-round.
 It’s also abundant with squid, on which the giants feed.
 Keep your eyes open while on boat trips.
 Groups of striped dolphins, Risso’s dolphins and Cuvier’s beaked whales frequent waters off the southern coast.
 Bottlenose dolphins are often spotted in the shallow waters off Paleohora between Gavdos and its tiny neighbouring islet of Gavdopoula.